Matheus-jacobb/CompSpace/readme.md

 ## **How to test the project** 🔧

-To reproduce what the project has to offer, it is necessary that your machine is installed:
+To reproduce what the project has to offer, you can [download zip file](https://github.com/Matheus-jacobb/CompSpace/archive/refs/heads/develop.zip) or use git to clone this repository.

+To clone this repository, it is necessary that your machine is installed:

 - [Git](https://git-scm.com/downloads)&nbsp;(
 To clone the repository )